 Jack and Pamela Egan Professor of Entrepreneurship

 My research considers the social context of entrepreneurship from both a contemporary and historical perspective.
 I draw on large-scale surveys of entrepreneurs in the United States to explore processes of team formation, innovation, exchange, and boundary maintenance in nascent business startups.
 My historical analyses address entrepreneurial activity and constraint during periods of profound institutional change.
 This work has considered a diverse range of sectors, including the organizational transformation of Southern agriculture and industry after the Civil War, African American entrepreneurship under Jim Crow, the transition of the U.S. healthcare system from professional monopoly to managed care, and the character of entrepreneurship during early mercantile and industrial capitalism.

 Ruef, M. "The Demise of an Organizational Form: Emancipation and Plantation Agriculture in the American South, 1860-1880."
 American Journal of Sociology 109 (2004): 1365-1410.
 Full Text

 Ruef, M. “For Whom the Bell Tolls: Ecological Perspectives on Industrial Decline and Resurgence.”
 Industrial and Corporate Change, vol. 13, no. 1, 2004, pp. 61–89.
 Manual, doi:10.1093/icc/13.1.61.
 Full Text

 Ruef, M. “A Sociological Perspective on Strategic Organization.”
 Strategic Organization, vol. 1, no. 2, 2003, pp. 241–51.
 Manual, doi:10.1177/1476127003001002309.
 Full Text

 Ruef, M, Aldrich, H, and Carter, N. "The Structure of Founding Teams: Homophily, Strong Ties, and Isolation among U.S. Entrepreneurs."
-American Sociological Review 68 (2003): 195-222.
+American Sociological Review 68.2 (2003): 195-222.

-Ruef, M, and Fletcher, B. "Legacies of American Slavery: Status Attainment among Southern Blacks after Emancipation.”
+Ruef, M., and B. Fletcher.
+“Legacies of American Slavery: Status Attainment among Southern Blacks after Emancipation.”
 Social Forces, vol. 82, no. 2, 2003, pp. 445–80.
 Manual, doi:10.1353/sof.2004.0024.
 Full Text